-Figure 5: Clients Expect More Than Firms Deliver; Importance of Technology Surges with their current law firm, with 14% neutral and 4% dissatisfied (Figure 6).
+Figure 5: Clients Expect More Than Firms Deliver; Importance of Technology Surges

 2021 Finding: More than 70% of legal departments say these attributes are important in choosing a law firm, fewer than 1/3 say any of these attributes describe their current firms very well.
 Clients' Trust in the Firm to meet their Needs is the most important attribute.